0xdefaceme/whitepaper/README.md

 Even though we believe the arguments above to be sufficient to stop this behavior from happening, there is a couple of things the protocol can help the attackers with.
 (1) The attacker can reveal their Proof of Attacking, showing to the community that a contract operator didn't play the game fairly.
-We believe this would trigger a community backlash against the contract operator and in favor of the attacker.
+We believe this would trigger a community backlash against the contract operator in favor of the attacker.
 (2) The attacker could also choose to announce the release of the time-stamped and unencrypted report publicly after e.g. 24 hours.
 While we're unsure about the legality of this (sounds a lot like blackmailing), it would pressure the contract operator into paying for the vulnerability and fairly exiting the contract.
 (3) Lastly, assume an attacker could encrypt a file such that it takes e.g. 24 hours on any CPU to decrypt (non-serializable computation, VDFs).
-An attacker could commit a time-locked vulnerability report to the negotiator and hence pressure the contract operator into making a decision within 24 hours.
+An attacker could commit a time-locked vulnerability report to the Negotiator and hence pressure the contract operator into making a decision within 24 hours.
 To our knowledge, such encryption is unfortunately not practically possible at this point.
 It is, however, a part of on-going research [11].

-#### 8. Committing vulnerabilities will motivate other attackers to also audit a contract and drain it before it is able to exit.
+#### 7. Committing vulnerabilities will motivate other attackers to also audit a contract and drain it before it is able to exit.

 Assume an attacker submits a vulnerability.
-Another attacker could now listen to 0xdeface's negotiator and specifically target contracts that have committed vulnerabilities.
+Another attacker could now listen to 0xdeface's Negotiator and specifically target contracts that have committed vulnerabilities.
 If the attacker succeeded to drain the contract illegally before the vulnerable contract's exit, it would make the 0xdeface protocol useless.

-We're planning to investigate Submarine Sends to prevent other attackers from scanning the blockchain and illegally draining committed contracts [15].
+We're hence planning to investigate Submarine Sends to prevent other attackers from scanning the blockchain and illegally draining committed contracts [15].

 In this section, we gave an overview of the protocol's attack vectors.
 In the next section, we outline foreseen limitations of it.

 ### Limitations

-We acknowledge that fact that the economic incentives laid out in this document might not work as intended.
-In this section, we highlight some limitations.
+We acknowledge the fact that the economic incentives laid out in this document might not work as intended.
+In this section, we highlight some of its limitations.

 #### 1. The attacker is simply not interested in participating in the protocol.